linkeunid/go-api/README.md

 5. Configuring a proper Ingress controller with TLS
 6. Implementing proper monitoring and alerting

-## License

-This project is licensed under the GNU General Public License v2.0.
-See the LICENSE file for details.

 ## API Testing

 The project includes comprehensive unit tests for the REST API components, focusing on: